Latina Author

 Want to know who the "nena" in the photograph is?
 It's me!
 I was about six years old when I graduated from first grade in Puerto Rico.
 I completed home school kindergarten and first grade in public school before my family returned to Brooklyn, N.Y.,where I was born.
 I cherish this photograph because I am wearing lipstick, my mother's pearl earrings—and holding my very first diploma!

 The path less well traveled may be the most difficult one.
 This beach path though, looks easy, relaxing, welcoming, just what we may need right now.
 Working on my debut novel was exhausting at times.
 Many of life's journeys are challenging, some impossible to complete.
 You know that phrase "writer's block"?
 It is not just a tired cliche, it exists.
-When I hit that wall, before giving up, I would stop writing for a day, for a week.
-There was a month of no inspiration at all, but I did not give up.
-It's done.
-And before I begin writing my next book, I will lay down a blanket on the sand, and catch up on my reading.
+When I hit that wall, before giving up, I stop writing for a day, for a week.
+Sometimes, there is a month or two of no inspiration at all, but I do not give up.
+It takes time, but it gets done.
+Before I begin writing my next book, I will lay down a blanket on the sand, and catch up on my reading.
 Have a great summer!

 Conversation